enderandpeter/win-a2enmod/README.md

 ## Examples
+	a2enmod
+Show information about enabled and disabled modules
 	a2enmod ssl
 Enable the mod_ssl.so module.
 If it’s not in the default modules folder, look for it in the current directory and copy it to the modules folder.